Imagine being lost in the woods without a compass; what survival skill advice will you follow?

-Do not leave containers or packages of water, drinks, food, even condiments unattended or unsecured.
+Do not leave containers or packages of water, drinks, food, or condiments unattended or unsecured.

-Giving bears access to human foods makes them come back to the new food source.
+Giving bears access to human foods makes them return to the new food source.

 - Be Alert.
 Avoid areas designated for bears and stay on hiking trails.

 - Look for signs of bears to avoid them before they see you.
-These can include fresh tracks, signs of digging, torn-up logs, ripped open anthills, or fresh carcasses.
+These include fresh tracks, signs of digging, torn-up logs, ripped-open anthills, or fresh carcasses.
 Bears will defend their food.

 - Avoid hiking at dawn, dusk, or night during the summer.
 This time is when grizzly bears are more active.

 - Don’t hike alone.